Nursing is referred to as the “caring” profession, and nurse practitioners are first and foremost nurses.

 As a nurse practitioner, chances are you’ll never encounter the same exact situation twice.
 Every shift brings new challenges, satisfaction and opportunities to learn.
 You are not at risk for boredom as a nurse; learning, and even stress and frustration, effectively keep you engaged and motivated to do your best.

 Nursing is a financially competitive field.
-According to the U.S. Bureau of Labor Statistics, the mean national nurse practitioner salary is $107,030, but salaries can vary greatly depending on market, education and specialty.
-In general nursing pays well.
+According to the U.S. Bureau of Labor Statistics, the mean national nurse practitioner salary is $107,030, but salaries can vary greatly depending on the market, your education level (associate’s degree, bachelor’s degree or, master’s degree) and your specialty.
+In general, nursing pays well.

 Respected and Trusted